 In addition to assets, the financial statements will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow or resources (expense) until that time.
-The District has only one type of item, which relates to pensions.
-Accordingly, the item, pension related, is reported in the statement of net position.
+The District has two items, which relate to pensions and other postemployment benefits.